-Earthquake insurance reimburses you for damage caused by earthquakes, from damage to your home and personal property to temporary living arrangements.
-It’s available in most states as an add on to your policy, or you can buy it from a carrier that specializes in selling earthquake coverage.
+Earthquake insurance reimburses you for damage caused by earthquakes, from damage to your home and personal property, to temporary living arrangements.
+It’s available in most states as an add on to your homeowners insurance policy, or you can buy it from a carrier that specializes in selling earthquake coverage.

 Geography 101: An earthquake is an intense shaking of the earth’s surface, caused by fractures in the earth, aka fault lines, which can be devastating to a home’s structure and extended property.
 148 million Americans are at risk of damage from earthquakes, and fault lines aren’t the only cause of earthquakes – fracking and mining also cause quakes in parts of Oklahoma, for instance.

 The potential cost of earthquake-related damage has steadily grown as buildings get older, and more urban developments are popping up in areas that are at high risk for earthquakes.

 No. Homeowners and renters insurance policies do not cover damage caused by earthquakes, so if you live in a high-risk area, you’ll likely need to buy a separate policy, along with your base homeowners or renters insurance policy.